sachinbachis/Project-Proteomics-early-cancer-detection-enhanced-by-deep-learning/README.md

 # Project-Proteomics-early-cancer-detection-enhanced-by-deep-learning
-proteomics early cancer detection enhanced by deep learning is a project under course DTI-300 under the guidance of ms.NIDHI SHARMA.
-This project is in progress with group of four members (SACHIN,KRIT,AKSHAT,DAKSH). the project will be able to detect early cancer in a human body which will be easier to treat in early stages.
+Proteomics early Cancer Detection Enhanced by Deep Learning is a project under course DTI (Design Thinking and Innovation)under the guidance of Ms.NIDHI SHARMA.
+This project is in progress with a group of four members (SACHIN,KRIT,AKSHAT,DAKSH).
+The project will be able to detect early cancer in a human body which will be easier to treat in early stages.